Kitura/Kitura-CredentialsJWT/README.md

 let key = "<PrivateKey>".data(using: .utf8)!
 TypeSafeJWT.verifier = .hs256(key: key)

 // Use the JWT type as a Type-Safe Middleware to protect a route.
-The hanlder will only be
+The handler will only be
 // invoked if the JWT can be successfully verified, and contains the required claims. router.get("/protected") {  (jwt: JWT<MyClaims>, respondWith: (User?, RequestError?) -> Void) in
     // (Decide whether to permit the user access to this resource, based on the JWT claims)